DSP-Channel/DSP/README.md

-**Download Anasim App (to be made available soon) from Apple iStore to automate your AI Chip Development Process.
-Apart from you need not to spend thousands of US Dollars on licenses of Semiconductor Design Tools and on hiring highly paid teams of highly skilled Engineers for months to run these Tools for you in order to design AI Chip for you, the Anasim App lets you:**
+**Download our Proprietary Free of Charge Anasim App (to be made available soon) from Apple iStore to automate your AI Chip Development Process.
+Apart from you need not to spend thousands of US Dollars on licenses of Semiconductor Design, Synthesis, Verification and Validation Tools and on hiring highly paid teams of highly skilled Engineers for months to run these Tools for you in order to design AI Chip for you, the Anasim App lets you:**

 **1. Test Trained Data Model on your iPhone/iPad.
 You may go through the pre-requisites given below to obtain you Trained Data Model.**

 **2. Obtain Anasim AI Soft Processor based on Your Trained Data Model for your FPGA Board.
-Both can be flashed with the flashing methods given below.**
+Both can be flashed with the FPGA flashing tools given below.**

 **3. Connect, Test and Debug your FPGA Board through JTAG USB Cable.**

 **4. Obtain technical support from us and resolve your technical issues.**

+**5. Obtain commercial and non-commercial/academic licenses for our IPCores.**

-<span id="__DdeLink__139_3839206482"></span> **5.
-Know fabrication
+<span id="__DdeLink__139_3839206482"></span> **6.
+Know semiconductor
-facilities production schedule.**
+fabrication facilities production schedule including for (Multi Project Wafer) MPW.**

-**6. Obtain commercial quotes from fabrication facilities.**
+**7. Obtain commercial quotes from fabrication facilities.**

-**7. Make volume and prototype ASIC fabrication order.**
+**8. Make volume and prototype ASIC fabrication order.**

-**8. Make payment for the licenses and the order.**
+**9. Make payment for the licenses and the order.**

-**9. Know order and delivery status.**
+**10. Know order and delivery status.**

 <span style="font-weight: normal">We hope that following material and
-the material given in this repository will also be helpful for data scientists in general apart from our Anasim App.</span>
+the material given in this repository will also be helpful for data scientists in general apart from our Anasim App. </span>